Vice-Chancellor’s studentship award 2020

 Once you have discussed your project with a prospective supervisor you will need to make an application for a place through the relevant course page.

-Please make sure you indicate on your application that you are applying for the Doctoral College Studentship Award.
+Please make sure you indicate on your application that you are applying for the Vice-Chancellor’s Studentship Award.

 Please also ensure that you include your degree transcripts and references in the application.
 If you haven’t uploaded all requested documents or discussed your project with an academic before applying, your application will take longer to process.